Joy879/ADS_REV_code/033 Lesson NLP Appliations ( Sentiment Analysis)/README.md

 NLP is fast becoming one of the pivotal points for AGI to be developed on.
-As such we need to know how to work with pr-trained large language models for specific use cases.
+As such we need to know how to work with pre-trained large language models for specific use cases.
 If you don't know what a transfomer model is, please read this [blog](https://blogs.nvidia.com/blog/2022/03/25/what-is-a-transformer-model/) or watch this [video](https://www.youtube.com/watch?v=TQQlZhbC5ps).

 ## Resources
 * [Spacy Intro course](https://course.spacy.io/)